Shopify/web-configs/packages/eslint-plugin/docs/rules/jest-no-all-mocks-methods.md

-# Disallows jest allMocks methods.
+# Disallows jest allMocks methods. (jest-no-all-mocks-methods)

 This rule discourages the use of overly broad Jest methods such as `resetAllMocks`, `clearAllMocks`, `restoreAllMocks` and `resetModules`.